allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 As for [volumes][7], they provide a way to persist data and share it among containers.
 They allow specific filesystem paths of the container to be connected back to the host machine, providing more consistent storage that is **independent of the container**.
 This is especially important for stateful applications.

-By default, when a container is removed, an associated volume is not automatically removed as well.
-Those are called a dangling volumes, because they're actually not being used by any active container.

-Sometimes its good to have a temporary container (flag `--rm`), those containers do not leave dangling volumes behind:
+Note that by default, when a container is removed, an associated volume is not automatically removed as well.
+That can lead to forgotten dangling volumes, because they're actually not being used by any active container.
+To have a temporary container that do not leave dangling volumes behind use the `--rm` flag:

 ```sh
 docker run \